 DETERMINE YOUR ELIGIBILITY:

+To assist you in determining your eligibility, qualifications from a number of educational systems around the world are listed on the International Degree Equivalencies Tool.
 The grades shown are equivalent to what is considered a mid-B range at the University of Toronto.
-Please keep in mind that the admission average for Pharmacology graduate programs is a B+ equivalent (or A- for PhD direct entry).
+Please keep in mind that the admission average for Pharmacology graduate programs is a B+ equivalent (or A- for Ph.D. direct entry).

 ENGLISH FACILITY REQUIREMENT:

 You are not required to complete an English-language facility test if you are a Canadian citizen who studied at a Canadian university where the language of instruction is French.

 If you completed a program of study outside of Canada at a university where the language of instruction and examination has largely been in English, the language requirement may be waived.
 You must submit an official statement from your academic institution confirming the use of English as the language of instruction and examination.